adafruit/pi_video_looper/README.md

 `sudo ./install.sh`

 ## Features and settings
-To change the settings of the video looper (e.g. random playback, copy mode, advanced features) edit the `/boot/video_looper.ini` file, i.e. by quitting the player with 'ESC' and logging in to the Raspberry with an attached keyboard, or remotely via ssh.
+To change the settings of the video looper (e.g. random playback, copy mode, GPIO control, advanced features) edit the `/boot/video_looper.ini` file, i.e. by quitting the player with 'ESC' and logging in to the Raspberry with an attached keyboard, or remotely via ssh.
 Then edit the configuration file with `sudo nano /boot/video_looper.ini`.

 Alternatively insert the SD card into your computer and edit it with your preferred text editor.